brenothales/UserTracking/README.md

 ```
 Click links 'Home' 'Contato' 'Sobre' at the navbar and finally click 'Relatório de Rastremaneto' to get the user's visit tracking report.

-### Optional Execution of Sidekiq

-If the application is configured to use Sidekiq you must start it with:

 ```console
 bundle exec sidekiq